tfukui95/tor-experiment/Website Fingerprinting.md

 Since we have already went through the steps of setting up each VM very thoroughly, let us not go into too much detail.
-Instead we will simply set up the VMs using the script files on my Github.
+Instead we will simply set up the VMs using the script files on my [Github page](https://github.com/tfukui95/tor-experiment).
+The order in which the VMs are set up is very important.
+Making sure that the directory server is set up first before any of the other nodes is vital for the private Tor network to be set up properly, as the Tor configuration files for the rest of the nodes are first created in the directory server.
+Once the directory server is set up, the order of setup of the other VMs is flexible.
 To setup  the directory server, go to the directory server VM and run

 ```
 wget https://raw.githubusercontent.com/tfukui95/tor-experiment/master/wfp-directoryserver.sh